Vyral/mary-peacock-recruiting/_posts/2019-04-22-stay-top-of-mind-with-leads-and-clients.md

 Once you have leads through your networking efforts, and you’ve started to pull in clients, you must work to keep them\!
 Your competition in the real estate business is fierce.
 Without continual attention, the leads and clients you’ve worked so hard to obtain could simply forget about you.

 Staying “top of mind” with your contacts means helping them remember you.
-The goal is to have them think of you first and foremost whenever they need to buy or a sell a home—whether that's in eight weeks or eight years\! &nbsp;
+The goal is to have them think of you first and foremost whenever they need to buy or a sell a home—whether that's in eight weeks or eight years\!

-**Repeat business and referrals are the lifeblood of any real estate agent’s career.** But you can’t simply do a great job once and expect clients to automatically remember your name, brokerage, and contact info years after the fact.&nbsp;
+**Repeat business and referrals are the lifeblood of any real estate agent’s career.** But you can’t simply do a great job once and expect clients to automatically remember your name, brokerage, and contact info years after the fact.

 However, staying in contact with leads and clients doesn’t mean advertising to them relentlessly.
 Nobody wants that\!